 Buy the Book

-How do the French manage to raise well-behaved children and have a life!
-Who hasn't noticed how well-behaved French children are - compared to our own? - How come French babies sleep through the night? - Why do French children happily eat what is put in front of them? - How can French mums chat to their friends while their children play quietly? - Why are French mums more likely to be seen in skinny jeans than tracksuit bottoms?
-Pamela Druckerman, who lives in Paris with three young children, has had years of observing her French friends and neighbours, and with wit and style, has written a memoir that is ideally placed to teach us the basics of parenting a la francaise.
+The book everyone is talking about: how the French manage to raise well-behaved children, and have a life!
+Who hasn't noticed how well-behaved French children are, compared to our own?
+How come French babies sleep through the night?
+Why do French children happily eat what is put in front of them?
+How can French mothers chat to their friends while their children play quietly?
+Why are French mothers more likely to be seen in skinny jeans than tracksuit bottoms?
+"Fascintating...gripping...extremely funny...I loved it.
+It made me want to move to Paris' (India Knight, "Sunday Times").
+"Her book should be dispensed on prescription". ("Spectator").

 Buy the Book